Solidgate logo in black and white.

 2. Remove provider lock-in

 When a processor holds your raw card data, switching is a project measured in months.
-You need their cooperation to migrate, you often can't test an alternative without committing to it, and they know it.
-That leverage shows up in every rate negotiation.
+You need their full cooperation to export credentials, you need to re-tokenize in the new environment, and you can't test an alternative without committing to it first.

 3. Get higher authorization rates

-A secure vault that supports network actively improves your authorization rates.
-Issuers treat network-tokenized transactions as lower fraud risk because the token ties cryptographically to a specific merchant and device.
-This way, it's useless outside that context.
+A vault that supports actively improves your authorization rates.
+Issuers treat network-tokenized transactions as lower fraud risk because the token is cryptographically tied to a specific merchant and device, making it useless outside that context.

 That trust translates into fewer unnecessary declines.

-Across Solidgate's customer base, tokenization via VTS and MDES produces acceptance rates up to 15 percentage points higher than non-tokenized transactions with the same cards.
-At scale, it's material recovered revenue on every billing cycle.
+Across Solidgate's merchant base, via VTS and MDES produces up to 15% better acceptance rates compared to standard card-on-file transactions with the same cards.
+At scale, that's material recovered revenue on every billing cycle.

 4. Route payments intelligently across providers